 The clsoing speaker will be Dr. Esther Murphy, Technology and Innovation Lead, Trinity Center for Ageing and Intellectual Disabilities, Trinity College, Dublin.
 She has been involved in research projects focusing on digital inclusion for people with intellectual disabilities, such as “Digi-ID”on the co-creation of accessible digital skills education with and for people with intellectual disabilities.
 She also is interested in digital inclusion, person centred engagement with technology to enhance social & health outcomes, social inclusion and person-centred planning or mental health & well being and inclusive education.
 For her contribution, Esther Murphy will team up with an expert by experience.

-This session will start with short presentations of 5 to 6 projects on successful models of practice of digital transformation, including from EPR members, with a Q&A session.
+This session will start with short presentations of projects relating to digital transformation, including from EPR members, with a time of Q&A for mutual learning.

 It will be followed by a panel discussion on “How can digitalisation support quality services?”
 Speakers confirmed so far include are Alejandro Moledo, Policy Coordinator on accessibility for persons with disabilities in ICT and assistive technologies, European Disability Forum (EDF), and Alfonso Lara-Montero, Chief Executive, European Social Network (ESN).